Gold-ish/StartCode_CA3/README.md

 mvn clean test -Dremote.user=script_user -Dremote.password=RiGhTpAsSwOrDgOeShErE tomcat7:deploy
 If you have forgotten the password for the script_user, you can ssh into the online ubuntu server and directly in the root nano into the my-bootstrap.sh file; `nano my-bootstrap.sh`.
-Remember to edit the Travis markdown to your own, for the new repo.

 ## Travis